Ralim/IronOS/Documentation/GettingStarted.md

 ## Profile Mode (MHP30 only)

-On devices that support it, when you long press the button to enter the soldering mode, you enter profile mode which will adjust the temperature according to the profile mode settings.
+On devices that support it, a long press on `(+/A)` takes you into profile mode, which initiates the profile selected in the relevant settings.

 Profile mode plays out as follows: